 While every Electron Beam welding job is different, there is a base procedure we follow at EB Industries that allows us to maintain both weld quality and production rate.

-- If necessary, test welds are preformed to check for proper beam alignment and focus, beam power, weld penetration and overall quality of the weld.
-Parameters are adjusted as needed, and continually monitored during all welder operations.
+If necessary, test welds are performed to check for proper beam alignment and focus, beam power, weld penetration and overall quality of the weld.
+Parameters are adjusted as needed, and continually monitored during all welding operations;

 Quality Management for Electron Beam Welding